 (1) an anonymous manuscript omitting all references to the author(s)’s name(s) or identity; and

-(2) any tables and figures (which may be incorporated at the end of the manuscript body or may be submitted as a separate file).
+(2) any tables and figures (which may be incorporated at the end of the manuscript body or submitted as a separate file).

 Submission Style Format

-All copy of the manuscript and accompanying documents should be typed in 12-point Times New Roman font and doubled-spaced, including indented matter, footnotes, and references.
-Submissions should not include comments or tracked changes.
-All documents will be converted to a PDF format and renamed by ScholarOne Manuscripts.
+All submitted manuscripts must be typed in 12-pt Times New Roman font and doubled-spaced, including indented matter, footnotes, and references.
+Submissions with comments or tracked changes will be returned without full review.
+All documents will be converted to .pdf format and renamed by ScholarOne.

-While IMR has no prescribed page or word limit, most articles are roughly 25-35 pages double spaced.
-Lengthy articles (i.e., more than 35 pages double spaced) are better suited for another outlet.
-However, longer manuscripts may be considered for publication depending on the topic and scope of the paper.
+While IMR has no prescribed page or word limit, most articles are less than 10,000 words, including citations.
+Significantly longer manuscripts are better suited for another outlet, although they may be considered for publication in IMR, depending on their topic and scope.
 IMR also publishes a small number of shorter ‘research notes’ focusing on specific analytic issues.

 Tables and Figures

-Tables and figures should be prepared for communication of results and not include output from statistical software.
+Tables and figures should be prepared for communication of results and should not include output from statistical software.
 Tables and figures should appear at the end of the manuscript or be submitted in a separate file.
-Within the body of the paper, authors should insert a location note (e.g., “Table 2 about here,” at the appropriate place in the text).
+Within the paper’s body, authors should insert a location note (e.g., “Table 2 about here,” at the appropriate place in the text).